8 Must-Have Elements For A Supportive Minimalist Space

 #1.
 Movement

-Movement is one of those core pieces to a functional home that should be at the top of the list for all people.
+Movement is one of those core pieces of a functional home that should be at the top of the list for all people.

 Whether you live in a giant mansion, a tiny house, or an RV, considering the mobility of your space is crucial–probably even more so when dealing with small spaces.